 The inhabitants of the “lonely whitewashed houses” are the “last inheritors / To the prince of song,” a reference again to the poet Dafydd ap Gwilym who is buried in the abbey.
 He lies “among princes, among ruins,” his grave a relic from a previous golden age that is long dead, as is everything in the poem.
 The narrator declares at the end of this first, long stanza, “I kept my vow, prayed for my country, / Cursed England, came away,” meaning that he has done his duty by honoring his Welsh ancestors, mourning for what is lost, and cursing the rule of the English.
 The poem breaks here.

 All the language in the first stanza is used to evoke a dead past.
-In the second, much shorter stanza, there is abrupt switch to the twentieth century.
+In the second, much shorter stanza, there is an abrupt switch to the twentieth century.
 The narrator mentions “the gas fire and television / News,” signifying that he has left the world of the abbey and his ancestral heritage, and come back to the current concerns.
-He is here “caught between two languages, / Both dying,” a reference to Welsh and English, the two languages spoken in modern day Wales.
+He is here “caught between two languages, / Both dying,” a reference to Welsh and English, the two languages spoken in modern-day Wales.
 Welsh is dying because it is spoken less and less, and English, while not dying in the same sense, fails to produce the great works of literature it once did.
 The poet here thanks “the long-dead / Minstrel of May,” or the poet whose grave he has just visited, Dafydd ap Gwilym, and this “thanks” is the source of the poem’s title, “Thanks in Winter.”
 The narrator gives thanks to Dafydd ap Gwilym, whose poetic legacy he inherits, despite the difficulties of the current linguistic and literary climate.
-He also thanks “the newly silent / Voice of the bad weather,” implying that he has turned off television, or perhaps that the nasty weather is beginning to dissipate.
+He also thanks “the newly silent / Voice of the bad weather,” implying that he has turned off the television, or perhaps that the nasty weather is beginning to dissipate.

-“The precise accent of our own time, taught / To the disinherited” refers to the mixing of Welsh and English, and the inevitable changes of language over time.
+“The precise accent of our own time, taught / To the disinherited” refers to the mixing of Welsh and English and the inevitable changes of language over time.
 The language of Dafydd ap Gwilym is no longer what is spoken; Welsh has changed, and English, too, creating a new hybrid that sounds unlike anything before.
-“The disinherited” are Wales’ twentieth century inhabitants, perhaps not even aware of what they have lost, and they are offered “iron for gold.”
+“The disinherited” are Wales’ twentieth-century inhabitants, perhaps not even aware of what they have lost, and they are offered “iron for gold.”
 The “gold” of the Welsh language on Dafydd ap Gwilym’s tombstone has been exchanged for the “iron” of the industrial age.
 The people’s cultural heritage has been traded for far less valuable economic currency.
 Nevertheless, the narrator gives “Thanks in Winter” that he is still a part of the legacy of the Welsh language.

 About Harri Webb

 Harri Webb was born in Swansea, Wales in 1920.
 He studied Romance languages at the University of Oxford, from which he graduated in 1941.
 He served in the Royal Navy in World War II, and returned to Wales in 1947.
 In the 1950s, he began to immerse himself in the Welsh national experience which is reflected in much of his writing.
 In addition to his work as a poet, he worked as a journalist, newspaper editor, pamphleteer, essayist, scriptwriter, media personality, and social and cultural historian.
-In 1985, he suffered a stroke which incapacitated him, severely hampering is ability to write.
+In 1985, he suffered a stroke that incapacitated him, severely hampering his ability to write.
 He died on New Year’s Eve, 1994, in a nursing home in Swansea.